 Every part of the ride experience helps to enhance the others.
 The anticipation built by the masterful score and visuals in the queue serves to elevate the character of the ride and the actual ride experience justifies that anticipation.

 Within the coaster, the incredible balance between and variety of forces holds your complete attention.
 The impeccable use of terrain is both a feat of engineering and an assurance that Helix will never be replicated.
 The beautiful surroundings are respected and enhanced by the ride’s ability to navigate them with grace, and in turn, they enhance the experience on Helix.

-Of 4,531 feet of track, not a single inch is wasted.
+Of the 4,531 feet of track, not a single inch is wasted.
 It excels in each of the wide variety of elements it attempts.
 It flashes its intensity while not relying on it.
 It stays fresh and dynamic over its lengthy duration.
-In what could otherwise be dull or repetitive moments, Mack Rides, Designer Werner Stengel, and Liseberg all worked hard to make Helix as complete and fulfilling a ride experience is possible.
+In what could otherwise be dull or repetitive moments, Mack Rides, Designer Werner Stengel, and Liseberg all worked together to make Helix as complete and fulfilling a ride experience is possible.

 I got to experience this ride with my brother, and sharing something that is so special to me with him is not an experience I’ll soon forget.

 Liseberg is a park with nearly a century-long history.
 Helix has already cemented itself as a crucial part of that history, and it will be forever ingrained in the culture of the park and the surrounding city.

 Helix isn’t a perfect ride, but it is exactly what it set out to be: A ride to share, to bond over, to remember, and to love.
 Helix is without question, one of the world’s great roller coasters.